maxharp3r/fmh-cv/cv.md

 University of Minnesota, Minneapolis, MN
 :   (2012 - present)
     Research Scientist
-    Leading research projects and developing research platforms in the areas of recommender systems and social computing.
+    Lead research projects at the GroupLens Center for Social and Human-Centered Computing in the areas of recommender systems and social computing.
-    Managing computing resources for GroupLens research lab.
-    Mentoring graduate and undergraduate students.
+    Mentor graduate and undergraduate students in research and software development.

 Code 42 Software, Minneapolis, MN
 :   (2011 - 2012)